hamelsmu/oauth-tutorial/local/README.md

 > ![](local_app.png)

+_The `oauth2/callback` path on the Callback URL is something specific to the OAuth2 proxy.
+It is the [endpoint](https://oauth2-proxy.github.io/oauth2-proxy/docs/features/endpoints) this proxy uses to handle the callbacks from the OAuth provider._

 Make sure you store the `Client ID` and `Client Secret` into the enviornment variables `OAUTH2_PROXY_CLIENT_ID` and `OAUTH2_PROXY_COOKIE_SECRET`, respectively.

 ### 3. Start The Proxy + WebServer Locally